IBM/queryPattern/readme.md

 # Flow
 ![Workflow](images/app-arch.png)
-1. Package, Install, and Instantiate smart contract
+1. The developer creates the query indexes.
-2. Create indexes
+2. The developer adds query logic to the smart contract.
-3. Add query logic
+3. The IBM Blockchain extension for VS Code is then used to package, install, and instantiate the smart contract and indexes on the local Hyperledger Fabric network.
-4. Upgrade smart contract
+4. We simulate 100 transactions on the network to populate the world state with data.
-5. Simulate transactions to populate world state
+5. The Node.js client application uses the Hyperledger Fabric SDK to send the query to the endorsing nodes to evaluate the query transaction.
-6. Query world state
+6. The query results are returned.

 ## Prerequisites